 - management of the Group’s environmental impacts; and

-- human rights and child labour.
+- human rights and anti-child labour principles.

 The committee further monitors Remgro’s participation and results achieved in external surveys in respect of any sustainability aspect pertaining to the Group.
 In this regard the committee noted the external recognition and achievements by the Group, as reported here.